 Many businesses run brand campaigns to ensure that the whole of the search page is dominated by links to their site for their brand terms.

-In this example you can see that Crazy Egg is listed top organically, but they are also bidding on their brand term, “Crazyegg”.
+In this example, you can see that Crazy Egg is listed top organically, but they are also bidding on their brand term, “Crazyegg”.
 Their ad is the second ad.
 If they weren’t bidding on their brand term then Hotjar, their competitor, would appear top and there would be a 50/50 chance of which link got clicked on.
-In this example CrazyEgg increase their chances by having 2 links (one paid and one organic).
+In this example, CrazyEgg increases its chances by having 2 links (one paid and one organic).

 Other types of campaign include lead generation where you might run ads that provide a free guide or whitepaper in exchange for the users’ email address.
 Or Google Shopping if you are an ecommerce business where you can show an image of the product you have for sale.
 Paid search may not be right for your business, and I’d advise getting professional help when you first start out to get a sense of the market and what can be achieved before you spend lots of money on advertising.